thradams/cake/manual.md

 ## Include directories

 On Windows, Cake can be used on the command line in the same way as MSVC.
 Cake will read the variable INCLUDE, which is the same variable used by MSVC to find the include directories.
-Additionally, you can run Cake outside the Visual Studio command prompt by adding the file 'includes.txt' and specifying the directories.
+Additionally, you can run Cake outside the Visual Studio command prompt by adding the file 'cakeconfig.h' and specifying the directories using `pragma dir`.

 To discover what directories are included, you can run the command 'echo %INCLUDE%' at Visual Studio command prompt.